cestella/cestella.github.io/_posts/2018-01-22-ethereum-blockchain-analysis.markdown

 * A proper cryptocurrency (named Ether)
 * Other cryptocurrencies (e.g.  [ERC-20](https://en.wikipedia.org/wiki/ERC20)) and [initial coin offerings](https://en.wikipedia.org/wiki/Initial_coin_offering)

 This seems like an ideal place to look for some analytics that might yield insights on how this chain works on a day-to-day basis.
-And, most interestingly to investors, how changes in how usage might impact price.
+And, most interestingly to investors, how changes in usage might impact price.

 The Tale of Two Users
 ---